Weight Training for Seniors - Exercises and Safety Tips

 The good news is weight training exercises for seniors is possible.
 As long as you know a few basic moves and adhere to proper safety precautions, you can keep your body in tip-top shape as you age.

-Let's explore the importance of strength training and a few of our favorite exercises for seniors .
+Let's explore the importance of exercise and a few of our favorite strength training exercises for seniors .

 Why Is Weight Training for Seniors Important?